True Bible Facts and Biblical Stories

 Greek and Latin were the commonly used languages in trade and economics during the time of Jesus.

-Before preaching, Jesus worked as a carpenter and must have known several languages in buying and selling.
+Before preaching, Jesus worked as a carpenter and must have known several languages for buying and selling.

 Jesus must have been familiar with several languages.